This is a complete guide on how to use Obsidian as a Zettelkasten as a beginner.

 Don’t get blinded and bogged down by 1 hour and 46 seconds complicated workflow walkthroughs.

-Different types of notes in Obsidian
+Different Types of Notes (Zettels) in Obsidian

 The book How to Take Smart Notes introduces several types of notes to include in your digital Zettelkasten.

-Let’s take a closer look at them.
+Let’s take a closer look at them – but adapted to my two-app system.

-How to Take Fleeting Notes in Obsidian
+How to Take Fleeting Notes (Bear)

 A fleeting note is a note you capture on the fly.